 In some areas of Kenya, the security situation is hazardous, with specific parts of the country being extremely unsafe.
 It is advised to exercise increased caution Kenya due to terrorism, health issues, and crime.
 There is an overall moderate risk to personal safety and security because of terrorist attacks and violent crimes, such armed carjacking, mugging, home invasion, kidnapping.

 The U.S. State Department has warned that credible information indicates that extremists in Nairobi, the coastal areas of and Nanyuki may target Westerners.
-As a result, there is increase in visible security presence over the festive to likely period.
+As a result, there is increase in visible security services.

 SAME